 If you add some of the juice to a pitcher of iced tea, you can drink it all day long to feel refreshed all day.

 Each aloe vera recipe makes delicious beverages and foods that can be enjoyed in any weather.
-If you have difficulty finding fresh aloe vera, you can also buy prepared aloe vera from many grocery stores.
+If you have difficulty finding fresh aloe vera, you can also buy it already prepared from many grocery stores.

-Asian grocery stores often carry cubes and juices, however many are made with sugar that you may wish to avoid.
+Asian grocery stores often carry cubes and juices, however many are made with sugar, so check the label.
 With all the benefits of aloe vera, you might even want to go out and get your own plant!

 A natural remedies guide to non-toxic removal of ant colonies from your home, yard, and plants.